 In part 1 of this article series, we distinguish three key performance indicators that can provide valuable insight into an association’s operations.
 This insight is key in formulating an actionable plan to support an association’s two primary objectives: financial stability and long-term sustainability.
-Be sure to check back in next week for part 2, in which we will identify two more key performance indicators.
+Be sure to check back for part 2, in which we will identify two more key performance indicators.

 The operating reserve is a separate account or fund established by an association to address unpredictable developments that result in significant revenue decline or large unbudgeted expenses.
 The industry recommendation ranges from 25 to 50 percent of the annual operating expenses.
 The choice of quotient is guided by the purpose, scope and needs of the association adopting the reserve.
 It is intended to supplement the organization’s revenue or cash losses over a short-term period.
 For this reason, it is often referred to as a “rainy day” fund.

 Operating reserves are not meant to cover any long-term revenue shortfalls, which is why the recommended range caps at 50 percent.
 The operating reserve should not be too high, because it could present the risk of unnecessarily preventing funds from getting reinvested back into the association, and thus impede innovation.